jeffpar/pcjs/tools/pc/README.md

 If you run [pc.js](pc.js) with the name of a DOS command or executable in your current directory; eg:

-    pc.js pkunzip.exe
+    % pc.js pkunzip.exe

 it will automatically build a 10Mb MS-DOS hard disk image in the `/tools/pc/disks` folder with copies of all the files/folders in your current local directory, then start a [COMPAQ DeskPro 386](compaq386.json) machine with that disk image mounted as drive C, and then run the specified DOS command or executable.

 This allows you to run console-based DOS applications on your modern operating system (eg, macOS or Windows), with IBM PC (or in this case, COMPAQ DeskPro 386) compatibility.

-The experience currently comes with a number of caveats, and there are some important limitations to be aware of, such as limits on the size and number of files you can have in your current directory (the overall limit is currently 10Mb) and the fact that only console-based DOS applications are usable in this environment.
+The experience currently comes with a number of caveats, and there are some important limitations to be aware of, such as limits on the size and number of files you can have in your current directory (the default limit is 10Mb) and the fact that only console-based DOS applications are usable in this environment.

 If you modify any files on your local file system, those modifications won't show up inside the machine until you restart `pc.js`.
 Similarly, any file modifications inside the machine will not show up on your local file system until you terminate `pc.js`.

 ### Loading Diskettes Into Machines

-Normally, when you run `pc.js`, a machine is started, either explicitly via `--start`, or implicitly by typing the name of a DOS command or program name.
-Otherwise, you can start a machine from the pc.js `>>` prompt, using the "start" internal command; eg:

-    >> start compaq386

-Once a machine is running, you can access the `>>` prompt by typing **CTRL-D**.
-That will stop the machine until you enter the "g" command.
-Any command not recognized by `pc.js` is passed to the machine's built-in debugger.
-Type "?" to get a list of debugger commands.

-The "load" command is used to load PCjs diskettes images into the machine's floppy drives, by including a drive letter, as in:
+`pc.js` also includes a few special utilities on every disk image it builds, one of which is `LOAD.COM`, which can load PCjs diskettes images into the specified floppy drive:

-    >> load a: PC DOS
+    load a: PC DOS

-That command will search for all PCjs diskettes with "PC" and "DOS" in the diskette name and list them by number:
+That command searches for all PCjs diskettes with "PC" and "DOS" in the diskette name and lists them by number:

       1: COMPAQ PC DOS 3.20 Support
       2: Jeff's PC DOS 1.00 with MASM